-Scale #2 is used to select the proper sized pipe to handle your GPM flow rate.
-The scale lists two types of pipe: type L copper and schedule 40 iron pipe.
-From Scale #1 you established the required flow rate; Scale #2 allows you to select the right size pipe to support your flow rate.
-No more guessing!
-The scale lists pipe sizes from 3/8"-12" and gives the friction loss in feet of head per 100' as well as in millinches.
-Scale #2 can also be very helpful when trying to select a new pump in a boiler room.
+Scale #2 can also be very helpful when you are out in some boiler room trying to select a new pump.
 If all of the tags from the boiler and original pump are missing, you can use the existing main hot water pipe as a guide.
-Based upon its size, you can look on Scale #2 and determine the maximum flow that particular pipe can handle.
+Based upon its size, you can look on Scale #2 and determine the MAXIMUM flow that particular pipe can handle.
 It at least gives you a basis from which to build your theory.

-Scale #3 confirms the proper pipe selection from Scale #2 by checking the velocity of the water.
+Scale #3 confirms the proper pipe selection from scale #2 by checking the velocity of the water.
 It might seem subtle, but there is a difference between friction loss in head energy versus the velocity in feet per second of the water moving through a given pipe size.
-Scale #3 makes sure that the selected pipe will not be noisy due to the water moving too fast.
+Scale #3 makes sure that the pipe you select will not be noisy due to the water moving too fast!
 The last thing a homeowner wants to hear when the thermostat calls for heat is a whistling noise as the water screams through the baseboard piping.
-Whenever I select a certain size pipe to handle the GPM, I always glance down at Scale #3 just to make sure it falls within industry standards.
+So whenever I select a certain size pipe to handle the GPM, I always glance down at Scale #3 just to make sure it falls within industry standards.